University Publication and Printing Function and Policies

 B. Guide university staff on how to appropriately use the university’s visual identity (logo).

 C. Review and approve all university publications and advertising completed by commercial agencies, state resources, or off-campus facilities.

 D. Review, approve, and order all stationery and business collateral for university personnel including requests to go off state contract, if necessary.

 E. Provide project assistance and consultation to university offices in writing, editing, art work, design, web site development, stats, proofreading, photography, slide shows, exhibits/displays, printing, and distribution of publications.

 F. Review and approve all requisitions for printing and design.

 IV.
 AMENDMENTS AND ADDITIONS

-All amendments and additions to Administrative Policy Number 1111 are to be reviewed and approved by the Office of the Vice President for University Relations and the Office of the Executive Vice President for Finance and Planning.
+All amendments and additions to Administrative Policy Number 1111 are to be reviewed and approved by the Office of the Vice President for Communications and Marketing and the Office of the Senior Vice President for Administration and Finance.